-The “Guardians” are the people you appoint to look after the welfare of any infant child you may leave if both you and your spouse/partners dies.
-If you do not that responsibility will pass to the local Social Services who will try their best but may well no do what you would want to have been done.
+The “Guardians” are the people you appoint to look after the welfare of any infant child you may leave if both you and your spouse/partner dies.
+If you do not then that responsibility will pass to the local Social Services who will try their best but may not do what you would want to have been done.

 In many ways this is the most important role under any will.
 A Guardian should be someone you know very well, someone you would be happy to leave your children with and who will bring up your children as you would have done yourself.
 If you have strong religious beliefs you may want to choose someone with the same views.

-Many people immediately think of using their parents as Guardians but do remember they are older that you and have been through having teenagers once before!
+Many people immediately think of using their parents as Guardians but do remember they are older than you and have been through having teenagers once before!

 USE OF TRUSTS

 In the vast majority of cases Trusts are not relevant.
-However in some situations they may be desirable or even necessary
+However in some situations they may be desirable or even necessary.
+Examples could include:-

 - If the person you want to benefit cannot look after his/her own money.
 This may be incapacitated children or even a spouse/partner suffering from dementia